WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 > You should see your newly created application in the All Apps section of your Bluemix dashboard.

-## Step 5: Create a Watson Analytics Account
+## Step 5: Create a Watson Analytics account

 You will need a Watson Analytics account.
 If you **don't** have an account: